2024 Solar Incentives Guide for Nunda, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are intended to encourage people to switch their home over to renewable energy by providing incentives that lower the financial burden of solar panel installation and use.
-You may be eligible for several types of incentives, including cash back, discounts or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the state of Illinois and others from the federal government.
-Some solar incentives you might qualify for are:
+Solar incentives encourage homeowners to switch their home over to renewable energy by providing incentives that lower the financial burden of solar panel installation and use.
+Different types of incentives, like cash back, discounts or credit towards your monthly utility bill, might be available to you.
+Some incentives may be provided via the state of Illinois, by your utility company or by county or municipality, while other incentives are federal.
+Categories of solar incentives include:

-• Net Metering: Net metering factors in once your solar panels are up and running.
-If you've signed a net metering agreement with your Nunda utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some places, this is a dollar-for-dollar credit, while in other places you may make back a percentage of the value.
+- Net Metering: Net metering factors in once your solar panels are up and running.
+If you've signed a net metering agreement with your Nunda utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in others you might receive a refund equivalent to a percentage of the value.

 Best Solar Financing